-Ah, Bhutan.
-The peaceful Himalayan kingdom where tigers are said to leap from the gorges that tower above seemingly endless rice paddies.
-A land hardly touched by the outside world, where it's still so, so difficult to get in: you're required to spend $250 per day if you want to be in the country legally.
+Bhutan is the peaceful Himalayan kingdom where tigers are said to leap from the gorges that tower above seemingly endless rice paddies.
+Bhutan is a land hardly touched by the outside world, where it's still so difficult to get in that you're required to spend a certain amount of money per day if you want to be in the country legally.

 History of Bhutanese Phallus Paintings

-It isn't know for sure when phallus paintings started appearing in Bhutan, or what their original meaning was, but the oldest surviving structure that depicts them is rural Bhutanese monastery Chimi Lhakhang, a structure built to honor Drukpa Kunley, a 15th century lama known for his eccentricity.
+It isn't known for sure when phallus paintings started appearing in Bhutan—or what their original meaning was—but the oldest surviving structure that depicts them is the rural Bhutanese monastery Chimi Lhakhang, a structure built to honor Drukpa Kunley, a 15th-century lama known for his eccentricity.

 How to See Phallus Paintings in Bhutan

-As I mentioned earlier in this article, Bhutan has imposed a minimum per-day expenditure on people who wish to travel there, which as of December 2014 is a steep $250 per day.
-The good news is that this fee includes a tour guide (not to mention food, transportation and nightly accommodation of at least three stars), so it's unlikely that you could travel to Bhutan and not come across a phallus painting by design.
+The good news is that this fee includes a tour guide (not to mention food, transportation, and nightly accommodation of at least three stars), so it's unlikely that you could travel to Bhutan and not come across a phallus painting by design.
 Like tour guides in any country, the Bhutanese are keenly aware of what makes their country special.

 The strict requirement that foreign visitors have tour guides has, of course, led to the formation of many tour companies, some of which are unfortunately not legitimate.
-If you're considering a trip to Bhutan, your surest bet is to visit the Tourism Council of Bhutan's official tour operator directory, to make sure you choose a company that is reputable and licensed.
-You can also browse sample itineraries on the site, which will help you determine how long you want to stay, which is crucial since you have to pay by the day.
+If you're considering a trip to Bhutan, your surest bet is to visit the Tourism Council of Bhutan's official tour operator directory before booking your trip.